SWI-Prolog/packages-jpl/docs/DeploymentLinux.md

 JPL is **generally distributed with official Linux**.
 For example, in Ubuntu-based systems, JPL is provided via package `swi-prolog-java`.
 That package includes the C library `libjpl.so`, the Java API `jpl.jar`, the Prolog module `jpl.pl` as well as all documentation associated.

 However, the **official packages are often out-of-date**.
-For Debian-based systems (Debian, Ubuntu, Mint, ...) you can get the latest stable and development versions via [this PPAs](http://www.swi-prolog.org/build/PPA.txt).
+For Debian-based systems (Debian, Ubuntu, Mint, ...) you can get the latest stable and development versions via [this PPAs](http://www.swi-prolog.org/build/PPA.txt) provided directly by SWI-Prolog.

+To use JPL, use either SWI stable version 7.6.4 (available in standard Linux repos) or compile and install 8.1.x from SWI-devel repo.
+* **Note:** The official stable SWI 8.0.x versions (as of Jan 2020) have issues with the `libswipl.so/dll/dylib` library and makes JPL crash; see [issue](https://github.com/ssardina-research/packages-jpl/issues/21).
+It has been fixed in the git repo but will only show up with versions 8.1.x.

 Finally, to be **able to use JPL** you may need to make sure that: